LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 :::note[How the two git options interact]
 If you're ready to commit to never installing git dependencies, setting `git=false` in your home config `~/.npmrc` will stop npm from using git at all.

-Fun fact: the value is not a boolean - it's a binary to use as the git cli. `false` is a command available in bash that always fails.
-So any attempt at using git by npm will fail with an error
+Fun fact: `false` here is _not_ a boolean; it's an executable to use as the `git` command. `false` is a command available in POSIX shells that always fails.
+Thus, any attempt to use `git` by `npm` will fail with an error.

 ```sh
 npm ERR! code 1